jasonhua805/WestNileVirus/README.md

 # **West Nile Virus Classification Model**
-This project aims to predict the presence of West Nile Virus in mosquitos across the city of Chicago.
+West Nile Virus (WNV) first started appearing in Chicago in 2002.
+By 2004, the City of Chicago and the Chicago Department of Public Health (CDPH) had established a comprehensive surveillance and control program that is still in effect today.

+The goal for our project is to build a model that can accurately predict the presence of West Nile Virus given weather and testing data.
+In doing so, the model can also help us derive insights on potential patterns that may exist in how the virus spreads.
+These findings will ultimately benefit the CPDH in optimizing its resources and future strategy on containing WNV.

+Note that all of this data is publicly available and was provided as part of a Kaggle competition that was run in 2015 (https://www.kaggle.com/c/predict-west-nile-virus).

 # Data